The Web address of this article is http://sfhelp.org/cx/apps/addicted.htm

 their attitudes and behaviors.

-These inevitably increase anaddict's pain.
+These inevitably increase anaddict's guilt, shame, anxiety, and

 Better Responses